JakeBash/CS2-Lasers/README.md

-CS2 Lasers Project
+oCS2 Lasers Project

 - The 2nd of two projects completed in Computer Science II @ RIT.
-Completed with my partner Oscar Onyeke.
+Completed with one other classmate
 - The goal of the project was to create a Minesweeper-esque game called Lasers where the player would place lasers on a grid with pillars filling some spaces on the grid.
 The goal was to fill every spot in the grid that wasn't already occupied by a pillar with a laser or laser beam.
 Certain pillars would only allow for a